What do I do if I am the victim of homophobic, biphobic and/or transphobic bullying or harassment?

 Will you tell my school, college or my parents if I ring you?

 No. EACH is a registered charity that is completely independent.
 No-one else has access to any personal information you choose to give us without your consent as long as you reassure us you don’t intend to harm yourself or someone else.

 Who will answer my call?

 Trained staff who will listen to you, provide you with professional, confidential guidance and decide, with you, the best course of action.
-If they are busy speaking to another caller or with a client, and your call cannot be taken, please call again within our designated hours or scroll this section to the bottom and use our online reporting form.
+If they are busy speaking to another caller or with a client, and your call cannot be taken, please call again within our designated hours (Monday to Friday, 9am-4pm) or scroll this section to the bottom and use our online reporting form.